 San Francisco’s Office of Economic and Workforce Development provides many grants and loans to entrepreneurs approaching different stages of growth.
-This particular grant goes to businesses that do work related to preserving and rehabilitating historical structures.
+This particular grant goes to businesses that do work related to preserving and rehabilitating historic structures.
 Recipients can use the funds for research, documentation, education, or feasibility studies.

 What if I Can’t Qualify for a Small Business Grant?

 As mentioned earlier, the convenience of grants makes them very difficult to qualify for.
-Though other funding options involve repayment and/or fees, there’s no comparison when it comes to accessibility.
+Though other funding options involve repayment and fees, there’s no comparison when it comes to accessibility.
 Anyone applying for a grant should at least have a backup plan they can rely on.

 Here are a few other options if your grant applications don’t work out: